monsoonmaelstrom/book2/book2.md

 “Nothing,” I answer.

-“You seem pretty interested in it for ‘nothing’.”
+“You seem pretty interested in it for ‘nothing.’”

 I shrug, but don’t answer, and she goes back to watching the shop.